-This function extends the HARBINGER framework and returns an object of class hanr_fft_amoc
+This function extends the HARBINGER framework and returns an object of class hanr_fft_amoc.

 Examples